MentallyQuill/ST-Wandlight/README.md

 ### 4. (Optional) Add Canon Lore Anchoring

-Into your Author's Note at Depth 1 as System add similar to the following: *It is January of their 6th-Year, align lore, secrets, knowledge, and events accdordingly.*
+Into your Author's Note at Depth 1 as System add similar to the following: *It is January of their 6th-Year, align lore, secrets, knowledge, relationships, and events accdordingly.*

-If additional blacklisting is needed, try adding: *The characters are net yet aware of X, Y, or Z.*
+If additional blacklisting is needed, try adding: *The characters are not yet aware of X, Y, or Z.*

 This is a low-cost, if ineligant solution.